 Total Time 30'PT30M

 A buddha bowl is a great way to pack it all in.A Buddha Bowl is a meal-in-a-bowl comprising of a grain, a green, and a bean (yes, it’s meant to rhyme!)
 Although it’s not always vegetarian and could be made up of the slightly less catchy-sounding a grain, a green, and a protein, many versions focus on plant-based ingredients.
 The healthier and more wholesome, the better.
 Our Buddha Bowl was dreamed up one evening when we really felt like something super light, so the grain was omitted – but we supplement our bowl with the omega-6 and omega-9 fatty acids, polyphenols, vitamin A and E, and other valuable nutrients found in apricot kernel oil.
 A tangy dressing of lemon, sea salt, and chilli flakes ties everything in beautifully.
-As simple as this recipe is, it contains an abundance of protein, fiber and healthy fats.
-Clean and rich in flavor – just what we love in a meal.
+As simple as this recipe is, it contains an abundance of protein, fibre and healthy fats.
+Clean and rich in flavour – just what we love in a meal.

 Which ingredients?This dish is perfect for adding in whatever you may have lying around your kitchen.
 Some seeds would add a lovely texture.
 Any fermented or pickled vegetables that might be in your fridge would bring an extra kick.
 Sprouts, dressings, yummy gloopy stuff like salsa or tahini, and any fresh herbs you may be growing would be natural supplements to this recipe.
 Carrot ribbons would make it look even more fetching than it does already.
 And, of course, if you fancy something slightly heavier than we did that late, exhausted after-work night, you could add a grain.
 Quinoa, amaranth, good ole rice, faro, teff, fonio, spelt, barley, or millet are some of the grains we try to keep in our cupboards for just this kind of eventuality.
-A few intensely flavorful olives or capers on top would work very well too – olives are rich in oleic acid, a monounsaturated fatty acid.
+A few intensely flavourful olives or capers on top would work very well too – olives are rich in oleic acid, a monounsaturated fatty acid.
 Black olives are rich in iron, which helps red blood cells to move oxygen throughout the body.(2) Olives are an essential part of the Mediterranean diet.
 It is a continual source of inspiration to us in our cooking.
 We hope it goes without saying that any produce you may be ready to throw out should go into your Buddha bowl – it’s the perfect way to rescue that stray potato from becoming landfill, and rebirth it as Buddha himself!
 It really doesn’t get much better than that, does it?

-Which green?We’ve opted for Romaine leaves in this recipe, but choosing between the wide array of greens available is one of our favorite decision-making activities ever!
-Romaine has 2g of fiber per cup, or per serving.
+Which green?We’ve opted for Romaine leaves in this recipe, but choosing between the wide array of greens available is one of our favourite decision-making activities ever!
+Romaine has 2g of fibre per cup, or per serving.
 This means that 5% of your recommended daily intake is taken care of.
-Fiber is so important because it helps waste go its way along your intestinal tract.
+Fibre is so important because it helps waste go its way along your intestinal tract.
 It keeps your body clean and efficient.
 A serving of Romaine also contains 4mg, or 40% of your RDI of vitamin C – essential for heart health.
 That's because vitamin C stops cholesterol from staying along your blood vessels.
 Plus, Romaine has got 247mg, or 10% of the potassium you should be eating every day to keep your muscles strong and robust.(3) But above all, this leaf is just so refreshing, which is why we chose it for this particular salad.
 It hit the spot perfectly after a long day.
 Depending on your mood, another green could work nicely, too.

 Apricot kernel oil benefitsErbology Apricot Kernel Oil is organic and cold-pressed.
 It brings radiance to skin and hair.
 Among its many other health benefits, it helps to maintain and re-balance the immune system, due to the optimal balance of good fats that it contains.(4) Research has shown that this oil relieved colon inflammation and ulcers in rats, which could be useful in treating IBD [Inflammatory Bowel Disease].
-Aside from its health benefits, apricot kernel oil is beautifully flavorful, with a delicate, sweet, nutty taste that is highly complementary to a wide range of foods.
+Aside from its health benefits, apricot kernel oil is beautifully flavourful, with a delicate, sweet, nutty taste that is highly complementary to a wide range of foods.
 Buddha’s belly will be happy, we reckon.
 Learn more about the apricot kernel oil benefits

 Discover Buddha Bowl recipesA Buddha bowl is nourishing and empowering for your body.
 We crave it whenever life feels even slightly off-kilter.
 We always like to have an element of surprise and novelty in it.
 This Buddha bowl is made with our incredibly powerful black seed oil.
-The strong peppery flavor of cold-pressed black seed oil is an excellent ingredient to have in your kitchen cupboard.
+The strong peppery flavour of cold-pressed black seed oil is an excellent ingredient to have in your kitchen cupboard.
 It lingers with you long after you have finished your meal, continuing to boost your immune system.
 Continue reading This Buddha Bowl is our autumn special.
 We used protein-packed amaranth grain as a base.
 Then, we roasted our Brussels sprouts, beets, and cauliflower.
 Pumpkin oil adds the final touch.
 The result?
-A full-bodied flavor full of vitamins, minerals and healthy fats.
+A full-bodied flavour full of vitamins, minerals and healthy fats.
 But this bowl would be equally delicious with raw vegetables.
 Maybe the sun’s out, or perhaps you just want the freshness.
 Continue reading Detox and gut health